 When you’re going around a corner, your vehicle’s struts twist, flex, and bend.
 If those struts sway too much, your vehicle won’t handle as well.
 Many drivers don’t realize just how poorly their vehicles handle because they’ve gotten so used to the extra movement while turning.
 A strut bar is nothing more than a piece of metal that connects the two struts together.
 The bar reduces the movement of each strut so there’s no wasted energy.
 One of those bars could improve your vehicle’s handling and make it much easier to drive.

 While you’re updating your car’s features, it’s a good idea to review your auto insurance coverage, too.
-Reach out to Altra Insurance Services for a free quote to see how we can offer you more affordable, reliable car insurance.
+Reach out to Altra Insurance Services for a free quote to see how we can offer you more reliable, affordable car insurance Chula Vista.
 We can take care of many of your other insurance needs as well, including motorcycle, home, and renters insurance.
 San Diego residents should call us today at (800) 719-9972.